undisassemble/PEFixup/README.md

 # PEFixup

 Just some stuff I thought would be useful when working with packed binaries.
+I will continue to add signatures, as it currently only has a few.

 Please note this is not intended to produce working binaries, and will not provide any help with some tasks such as IAT reconstruction.